RandomStudio/tether-midi-mediator/README.md

 - Values in the lower half of the range (0-63) are interpreted as increment speeds
 - Values in the upper half of the range (64-127) are interpreted as decrement speeds
 - Any "previously known" value for the same channel+controller is recalled and the increment/decrement is applied; the range is also clamped if necessary
+- The `"controlChange"` plug will publish only the absolute values; the `"raw"` plug will contain the original values sent by the controller

 Relative-mode is not standardised for MIDI devices.
 The above mechanism has been tested with an Akai APC Key25 Mk2.
 Submit an Issue if you think alternative algorithms should be possible.
 ## CLI options